-- Dual Fuel-fired Turbine Generators (333-G-700-B through D)

 - Crane Engines (CR-800A and B)

 - Crane Engine (CR-801)

 - Supply Boat Main Engines and Generators

 FMOG was previously required to sample and analyze the produced gas and fuel gas HHV, total sulfur, and hydrogen sulfide composition annually.
 The produced oil was required to be analyzed for API gravity and TVP annual as well.
 These requirements have been removed in this permit reevaluation as all of the wells have been plugged and oil/gas operations have ceased.
-All fuel gas used on the Platform is now PUC quality gas.